-Use of robotics in healthcare is steadily rising with new applications ranging from exoskeletons and prosthetics to surgical and nano robotics for precise operations and drug delivery.
+Use of robotics in healthcare is steadily rising.
+New applications ranging from exoskeletons and prosthetics to surgical and nano-robotics have already flooded the market.
 In fact, healthcare robotics is expected to become a US$ 32.5 Bn industry by 2027 with a CAGR of around 21.3% from 2020 to 2027.

 The Case for Introducing Robots in Healthcare:

 Countries like Japan, USA, Italy, and Denmark are facing a change in their population demographics as the figures skew in favor of the ageing population.

 In the USA alone, the number of people over the age of 65 will make 21% of the population by 2030 as opposed to just 15% in 2018.

 This shift in demographics places substantial burden on healthcare facilities and care providers which may include medical workers as well as family members.